 In the absence of J wave or terminal QRS slurring, diagnosis of early repolarization pattern is doubtful.

-ST-segment elevation is not a required criterion, the diagnosis of early repolarization can be made even without ST elevation 4.
+ST-segment elevation is not a required criterion, the diagnosis of early repolarization can be made even without ST-segment elevation 4.

 Early Repolarization Considerations